 The Technology M&A Review: Argentina

 Argentina has a vibrant technology sector, especially in the software, fintech, agtech and primary services areas.
-In the past few years, Argentina has seen remarkable growth in the private capital (venture capital, private capital and corporate venture) sector, which went from a total amount invested of US$220 million in 2016 to US$1,120 million in 2019.
-Most of this private capital investment went to technology companies.2 It is worth noting that five Argentine technology companies have reached the stage of unicorn (MercadoLibre, Despegar, Globant, OLX and Auth0).
+In the past few years, Argentina has seen remarkable growth in the private capital (venture capital, private capital and corporate venture) sector, which went from a total amount invested of US$220 million in 2016 to US$547 million in 2020 (this is lower than 2018 and 2019).
+Most of this private capital investment went to technology companies.2 Five Argentine technology companies have reached the stage of unicorn (MercadoLibre, Despegar, Globant, OLX and Auth0), while there are many Argentine technology companies on the verge of achieving the same status.

 The approval of the Entrepreneurs Law in 2017 helped bootstrap startup companies in the technology sector providing both tax incentives to investors as well as a simplified legal entity for companies conducting their business (as further discussed below).
 Additionally, several regulatory changes between 2016 and 2019 fostered the growth of a relevant fintech ecosystem.

-Argentina also has sophisticated human resources dedicated to the technology sector, which, due to the exchange rate of the peso in relation to foreign currency, is more cost friendly than other countries, and has created a cross-border technology services industry focused on the development of software.
+Argentina also has sophisticated human resources dedicated to the technology sector, which, because of the exchange rate of the peso in relation to foreign currency, is more cost friendly than other countries, and has created a cross-border technology services industry focused on the development of software.

 On account of Argentina having a very small capital market, the most common exit available to investors in technology companies is an M&A transaction where a local business is acquired by larger global technology companies.
+The most prominent example is the acquisition of Auth0 by Okta in May 2021.
 The three Argentine unicorns that went public (MercadoLibre, Despegar and Globant) conducted their initial public offering in New York rather than on the Buenos Aires Exchange.

-Since the last quarter of 2019, and due to the ongoing economic crisis, several measures were approved by the prior and new administrations that have had an impact on the technology sector, including:
+Since the last quarter of 2019, and because of the ongoing economic crisis, several measures were approved by the prior and new administrations that have had an impact on the technology sector, including:

 - the reinstatement of foreign exchange controls;